SergioGabrielLopez/movie_script/README.md

 # movie_script
-A simple script to create movies out of individual .tiff files
+A simple Python script to create movies out of individual .tiff files